Diffusion Codes: Self-Correction from Small(er)-Set Expansion with Tunable Non-locality: Introduction

 What makes all these codes ‘good’ is expansion: expander graphs have large boundary-to-volume ratios and small diameters, properties that translate into constant rate and large distance for LDPC constructions.
 The catch is that such codes are not geometrically local: their parity checks couple qubits that are far apart in any low-dimensional Euclidean embedding.
 By contrast, in any fixed spatial dimension with local checks there are rigorous tradeoffs that preclude ‘good’ quantum LDPC codes and severely constrain mechanisms for passive memory \cite{BPTbounds1, BPTbounds2, YOSHIDA20112566}.
-This has sparked interest in a middle ground: physically realizable architectures that preserve some expander-like connectivity -- such as codes with sparse long-range links, or fractal geometries.
+This has sparked interest in a middle ground: physically realizable architectures that preserve some expander-like connectivity---such as codes with sparse long-range links, or fractal geometries.
 Exploring this middle regime is compelling both practically (lower overhead, higher thresholds, and potentially larger energy barriers) and conceptually, as it interpolates between the rigorously understood, effectively infinite-dimensional limit and the physically realized local Euclidean setting.
 This has motivated a program of study towards this effort \cite{Yang_2025, PRXQuantum.6.010306, Berthusen2024partialsyndrome, dai2024localityvsquantumcodes,williamson2024layercodes,baspin2024wirecodes}.

 Against this backdrop, we develop a concrete “middle-ground’’ construction that interpolates between fully local Euclidean lattices and fully nonlocal expanders.
-We introduce a family of codes which we call \emph{diffusion codes}, with a controllable knob that trades locality for expansion, yielding classical (and, via hypergraph product, quantum) LDPC codes with, what we term, "smaller set expansion."
+We introduce a family of codes which we call \emph{diffusion codes}, with a controllable knob that trades locality for expansion, yielding classical (and, via hypergraph product, quantum) LDPC codes with, what we term, ``smaller set expansion''.
 In typical expander codes, errors up to a size which is extensive in the total number of bits trigger a syndrome which grows at least linearly with the size of the error.
 This is known in the literature as "small set expansion."
 In contrast, our diffusion codes are smaller set expanders, which means only errors up to a size which is \textit{sub-extensive} in system size have a linearly growing (in error weight) lower bound on the syndrome weight.
 We define these terms in more detail in \cref{app:preliminaries}.
+We state this main result as an informal theorem below: